NabuCasa/universal-silabs-flasher/README.md

 The IEEE address can also be specified without colons: `--ieee 003c84fffe92bb2c`.

 If the current device's IEEE address already matches the provided one, the command will not write it unnecessarily.
+Depending on firmware version, writing the IEEE address can be a **permanent** operation.
+If this is the case, you will need to upgrade the firmware on your adapter to a more recent release of EmberZNet or perform the one-time write with `--force`.